InterfaceConsciousness/interfaceconsciousness.github.io/_pages/philosophy.md

 *	**Interface consciousness** is not "consciousness as such" but refers to the process in which RS is mediated, filtered, integrated, and made accessible to an agent.
 The interface presents a “slice” of RS, resulting in a specific subjective experience (e.g., qualia, selfhood).
 Through interfaces, agents can integrate with the world.
 We explicitly distance ourselves from purely internalist notions of consciousness.

-* **Relational substrate (RS)** is the fundamental, irreducible, and radically transcendental ground of an agent's reality.
+* **Relational substrate (RS)** is the fundamental, irreducible, relational, and radically transcendental ground of an agent's reality.
 The immediate actuality of experience refers to this relational substrate.[^1]

 *	**Subjective experience**, forming the "hard" part of the problem of consciousness, is like the desktop of a computer that gives us access to reality while hiding its underlying structure.
 Just as a computer’s desktop is but a user-friendly way of interacting with the deeper reality of the computer, our subjective experience is an evolved or designed “user-friendly” way to interact with RS.